 Market risk is the risk of loss associated with assets and liabilities where their value or cash flow depends on financial markets.
-Key risk factors include:
+Key elements of market risk for the Company include:

-- Equity (share) price movements;
+- Equity risk;

-- Interest rate movements;
+- Interest rate risk;

-- Bond spread movements; and
+- Credit spread risk; and

-- Currency exchange rates.
+- Foreign exchange risk.

-Equity risk is the risk of loss resulting from changes in equity market values.
-ZLAP is exposed to risks from price fluctuations on equity securities which could affect reported income, surplus and its regulatory capital position.
-While ZLAP does not hold significant amounts of equities directly an exposure to equity risk emerges from other sources.
+Equity risk is the risk of price fluctuations on equity markets affecting the Company's earnings, capital, solvency or liquidity position.
+While ZLAP does hold equities directly the majority of the Company's exposure to equity risk emerges from other sources.
 ZLAP receives a fee income on unit-linked business which is proportional to the value of the assets under management across its fund range.
 Therefore, the Company's fee income will reduce if the value of the equities in those funds falls.

-Interest rate risk is the risk of loss resulting from changes in interest rates.
+Interest rate risk is the risk of changes in interest rates affecting the Company's earnings, capital, solvency or liquidity position.
 ZLAP is exposed to interest rate risk due to investments, typically bond assets, held in respect of expected future policyholder claims, unit-linked-fund values, employee benefit plans and loans and receivables.
 The Company engages in an asset-liability matching ('ALM') process to manage the interest rate risk which arises in respect of future policyholder claims.